-Being the millennial that I am, I’ve been restless for some time, questioning myself about “what I’m supposed to do”, “what I was born to be”, despite the fact that I have a job, hobbies, social activities.
+Being a millennial, I’ve been restless for some time, questioning myself about “what I’m supposed to do”, “what I was born to be”, despite the fact that I have a job, hobbies, social activities.
 I’ve been wondering what should I do for the society.

 It’s definitely hard to always be positive in a highly-informed world where we can easily see everything from the worst of people, forged “realities”, terrorizing events, civil clashes, to regressive public policies, all throwing to our faces many provoking battles to be picked from.
 At the same time we see highly successful people, the young and influential, the geniuses, creative people, those who bring changes into their surrounding.